 The open source store management system is very popular but as the reasons to hate OpenCart listed above clearly demonstrate, the service is severely limited in features and makes it unsuitable for execution of large projects.

-Author Bio: Brandon Graves is a highly recognized WordPress expert in the USA and manages the services for convert any website to a WordPress platform.
-To know more about him please follow on Facebook.
+Author Bio: Brandon Graves provides services for convert any website to a WordPress platform.